kishimisu/Crash-NST-Modding-Tool/README.md

 ### PAK explorer

+*Allows you to explore .pak archives*

 **Important Note**: No change will be applied until the file is saved.
 Moreover on the very first time saving a new archive, every file of the archive will be decompressed and cached (which can take some time).
 Subsequent saves should be way faster than the first one.

-*Allows you to explore .pak archives*
+**Change the game folder**: You can change the directory of the game in the Settings menu.
+It should point to the folder containing `CrashBandicootNSaneTrilogy.exe`

+**Backup & Restore**: You can choose to backup and restore the game archives folder.
+Be sure that it is unmodified when first backing it up.

+#### PAK Controls

 - **Launch Level**: Run the game at the selected level.
 If `Use current pak` is checked, the original level archive will be overwritten with the current one.

-- **Revert to Original**: Revert the original archive (in the game folder) to its default state.
+- **File -> Revert Level**: Revert the original archive (in the game folder) to its default state.
 Does not reset the content of the current archive being explored.

 - **Import**: Import either a single .igz file or a selection of files from another PAK archive into the current one.
 If `Update package file` is selected, all dependencies will also be imported recursively, and the _pkg.igz file will be rebuilt.